reecej662/Portfolio/README.md

 # My Portfolio Website

-A portfolio website fully designed and developed by Reece Jackson
+A portfolio website designed and developed by me